brendanmurty/site/content/posts/20121111_sublime-text-2-configuration.md

 - [Customised preferences](https://github.com/brendanmurty/dotfiles/tree/main/sublime-text) - My customisations including disabling autocomplete and code folding
 </ul>

-Any thoughts on this?
-I'd love to hear them!
-[Send me a Tweet](https://twitter.com/brendanmurty) to start the discussion.

 ### Update (6 Feb 2013)

 I'm now using the [Revelation](https://github.com/daylerees/colour-schemes#revelation) colour scheme by [Dayle Rees](https://github.com/daylerees) and changed the font to Consolas (18, gray_antialias, no_bold).